|

 How to Market a Software or Service – Not a Guide

-I have started working in the tech industry from 2011 but I still believe I am fairly new and have very little experience to advice startup founders and marketing strategists graduated from big universities.
-In this post, I will be sharing my very own personal views and experience I have gathered from selling internet service, software development service and selling WordPress plugins.
+I started working in the tech industry in 2011, but I still believe I am fairly new and have very little experience with advice to startup founders and marketing strategists who graduated from prominent universities.
+In this post, I will be sharing my personal views and experiences I have gathered from selling internet services, software development services, and WordPress plugins.

 Who am I?

 ICT Career is a training institute where I used to show people how a WordPress theme is made.
 I made several news websites there back in 2012.
-Then I have joined Zx Online Ltd. which is a central zone ISP in 2013.
-In 2014 I have joined weDevs who were developing their famous Dokan plugin back then.
-A few years later they introduced WP ERP.
-In 2017, I joined Tomorrow System who were a service provider in the European Union for web based software and other on site hardware, maintenance, installation, consultation service.
-I have started working for Themeum – a brand of JoomShaper in 2019 and continuing.
+Then, I joined Zx Online Ltd., a central zone ISP, in 2013.
+In 2014, I joined weDevs, who were developing their famous Dokan plugin back then.
+A few years later, they introduced WP ERP.
+In 2017, I joined Tomorrow System, which was a service provider in the European Union for web-based software and other on-site hardware, maintenance, installation, and consultation services.
+I started working for Themeum – a brand of JoomShaper, in 2019 and continue.

 Disclosure: I do not know any technical jargons and I don’t remember any theory from the online trainings and my university.
-I do not have any certification on marketing or vice versa.
+I do not have any certification in marketing or vice versa.

 1. Make a great looking landing page!

-I am a big fan of Simon Sinek and a very strong believer of-
+I am a big fan of Simon Sinek and a very strong believer in

 People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe.